stacksgov/sips/sips/sip-011/sip-011-catastrophic-failure-recovery.md

 remedy these situations; it is only concerned with manual recovery procedures and guidelines for restoring the network after a network-wide safety or liveness failure is discovered.

+## Terminology

+In the remainder of this document, the following words refer to the following
+things:

+* "Foundation" refers to the Stacks Open Internet Foundation unless otherwise specified.
+* "Stacks Core Developers" refers to the set of blockchain developers who are largely responsible for maintaining the Stacks blockchain reference implementation.
+A list of these developers can be found in the supplemental file `SIP-011-001.txt` that comes with this SIP.
+This list will be maintained by the SIP Steering Committee, its superiors, or its successors.

 # Specification